Skip to Main Content

 Please explore my research guides, and don’t hesitate to contact me for help throughout your research process, from developing a topic, to identifying and evaluating sources, to citing sources!

 I began my career as a video editor and enjoy films of a variety of genres from around the world.
-I became a librarian due to my interest in media education and the power of worldviews on actions and policy.
-I work to help people integrate information literacy into their daily lives, and my research focuses on the role of superhero media in developing cultural understandings about justice.
+I became a librarian due to my interest in media education.
+I work to help people integrate information literacy into their daily lives, and since 2014 my research has focused on the connections between worldviews, storytelling, and politics through depictions of justice in superhero media.

 Selected Publications & Presentations